ipfs/go-sbs/design.md

-# fsbs, The Fast Static Blob Store
+# sbs, The Static Blob Store

 ## Problem
 Filesystems and existing databases are not optimized for storing relatively